About Audience Signals Performance Max: Google Ads Help - The Real Explanation

 Why You Should Care

-Because Audience Signals are the only part of PMax where you get to define what “good” looks like before the machine starts optimizing.
 They influence the system’s earliest decisions and shape the quality of your training data, and determine whether the algorithm starts aligned with your economics or immediately drifts into low‑quality traffic.
 If you don’t understand how signals work, you can’t diagnose misalignment, you can’t protect your budget, and you can’t build a PMax system that supports your business model.
 This article gives you the clarity Google Help never will.

 Why Most Explanations of Audience Signals Are Misleading